jenniferolenchak/DroneVQA/README.md

 ### Screens

 #### Loading Screen <!-- omit from toc -->
-The loading screen is the first screen seen upon starting up the application.
-Depending on if it is your first time starting the application the loading screen will take an increased amount of time.
-However, this is only a first time start up and starting the application again will result in faster loading time.
+The loading screen is the first screen seen upon starting the application.
+If it is your first time starting the application the loading screen will take longer.
+However, this is only on first-time start-up, and starting the application again will result in a faster loading time.

 <p align='center'>
     <img src='Application%20Screenshots/Loading_Screen.png' height='75%' width='75%'/>